 Be Imperfect!
 The holiday season is not a competition.
 It is not all on you to make this a perfect holiday.
 Instead of going the extra mile, keep things simple.
 Take something off your to-do list.
 Maybe don’t repeat certain traditions if that particular tradition that was a little extra.
 For example, last year, I decided to skip on the holiday cards.
 Especially after having my daughter, I made sure we had our private mini-photo shoot on the first Christmas of the year.
 The second Christmas we celebrated with her, I made sure we took our picture with Santa.
 The third year, and guess what? there were no photo shoots, no Santa pictures, no holiday cards.
 I completely skipped it.
 For any family and friends who thought of us and sent us their lovely holiday cards, I made sure to reach out to them, sometimes just a text message, thanking them for thinking of us and saying some nice words about their family photo.
 That’s it.

 Don’t mask your mental health needs.
 It is Ok to start therapy right before the holiday season or during.
 There is no need to push it until next year.
-Because you are afraid, others will think of you.
 It is also OK to increase your therapy sessions if you are already working with a therapist.
 It may also help seek medication consultation and discuss with your psychiatrist if there is a need to adjust your medications to meet the unique challenges of this time of the year.